Daily Extras - Do the "Plus" version. That's 2 extra rounds.

 - Limit transition times.
 Those 5 secs come at you fast.
 Be looking ahead to the next station.

 - Don't bother strapping yourself into the row.
 Takes too long.
 Plus you are only going to be there, like, 55 seconds.

 - No bikes/rowers?
 Cool.
 Any 1 min cardio move aimed at incr HR is fine (burpees, running, rope jumps, plate switches, etc.).

-The CORE of it
+The CORE of It

-While the rest of the world has moved passed specifically training the core, GPP still embraces focused emphasis on core training for its unique effect on our health, fitness and appearance.
-The popular present day mantra of the health and fitness industry is that one need only to move in effective ways and the core will take care of and strengthen itself.
+While the rest of the world has moved past specifically training the core, GPP still embraces focused emphasis on core training for its unique effect on our health, fitness and appearance.
+The popular, present day mantra of the health and fitness industry is that one need only to move in effective ways and the core will take care of and strengthen itself.
 This is a risky approach.
 We have learned that strength gains in the legs and arms will quickly outstrip one's core strength.
 This is especially true for those who don't directly train their core.
 This compromises your ability to stabilize the core during certain fundamental movement (squats, dead lifts, cleans, jerks, high Sums, KBs, etc.) making those fundamental movements more dangerous to perform and putting you at higher risk of injury.